calculang/calculang/README.md

 v0.1+.0 : more tests, examples, integrations, documentation, logo, community focus,  maybe REPL, website, blog, barebones browser extension, barebones VSCode extension, alt. bundler?, eventually show HN, review license/CLA/etc, CI/CD optimisation

 Post: alt. implementations? e.g. Rust?

-In parallel to the public roadmap, I will probably have a private/applications roadmap.
-Feel free to get in touch if you want me to consider your own modelling project/s and how they can fit into this roadmap.

 ## help wanted